-The Headteacher:
+The Headteacher/Principal:

-In addition to the role and responsibilities of all staff the Headteacher will ensure that:
+In addition to the role and responsibilities of all staff the Headteacher/Principal will ensure that:

-Moss Lane fully contributes to inter-agency working in line with Working Together to Safeguard Children (2018) guidance.
+The setting fully contributes to inter-agency working in line with Working Together to Safeguard Children (2023) guidance.

 The Safeguarding and Child Protection Policy and procedures are implemented and followed by all staff.